rentrop/RDWD/README.md

 * `fread_dwd` to read it in and change class of idate and itime accordingly
 * `fread_s3` wrapper around `fread_dwd` to pull data from S3 via the AWS CLI

+## Example of the data generated
+Can be found here https://raw.githubusercontent.com/rentrop/RDWD/master/data/station183.csv

 [![Analytics](https://ga-beacon.appspot.com/UA-56469723-1/rentrop/RDWD)](https://github.com/igrigorik/ga-beacon)